Camp Ivy - Dog training in Portland, Oregon

 About Ivy Rose

-My strength is in my demand for respect and rights for all living beings and it drives me in my work constantly.
-I am a passionate person and I love helping people and animals.
+My strength is in my demand for respect and rights for all living beings, and it drives me in my work constantly.
+I am a passionate person, and I love helping people and animals.
 I look forward to working with you soon!

 If you would like to call or text about Camp Ivy, I can be reached at 971-221-2397.
 To email, please contact me via ivy(at)campivypups.com.
-You may also reach me at Camp Ivy’s social media outlets (linked below).

 Camp Legends & Legacy